What is a VAT security bond and do I need to give one?

 • Disputing the notice

 Non-payment of a VAT security bond is a criminal offence, and HMRC are highly likely to take you to court as a result.
-The financial penalties are significant – as much as £5,000 for every transaction that is allowed to go through the business after the payment deadline has passed.
+The financial penalties are significant – as much as £20,000 for every transaction that is allowed to go through the business after the payment deadline has passed.

-Appealing against a notice of requirement
+Can I appeal against a notice of requirement?

 Licensed insolvency practitioners understand the system, and will advise on whether an appeal is viable.
 If so, they’ll also help you present a clear, well-defined case backed up by solid documentary evidence.